Chapter One: The Eagle

 With these instructions, I enter the city gates of Baghdad.

 After a few long days of walking through the smoldering heat of the desert, I leave Berlo, my horse, at a stable for the animals of travelers.
-Here he can feed, drink, and regain his strength until we return home.
+Here he can feed, drink, and regain his strength until we return back home.

 An old woman stands by the local well, struggling to pull a bucket of water to the surface.
 I take the rope from her.
 “Here, let me help.”